germanium-git/terraform_azure/00-scaffolding_script/Readme.md

 ![](pictures/az-login.png)

-Export the location and the resource group name where the vault and blob storage is to be deployed in environmental variables.
+Export the location and the resource group name where the vault and blob storage is to be deployed into environmental variables.
 Also the subscription ID needs to be exported to the environmental variable to get these resources created.

 ```shell
 # Specify subscription